agosiewska/fico-experiments/README.md

 ## Data

-The owner of the data is [FICO xML Challenge](https://community.fico.com/), please downolad it from their website.
+The owner of the data is [FICO xML Challenge](https://community.fico.com/), please [download](https://community.fico.com/s/explainable-machine-learning-challenge) it from their website.

 For information about train/test splits used in the article splits contact us.